contreraszarren-design/Online-Food-Order-Management-System/README.md

 Which is easier to understand?
 Iteration is easier to understand in this system because it follows a step-by-step process using loops.

-Conclusion:
-We used iteration instead of recursion because our system is menu-driven and does not require repeated self-calling functions.

----

-# Design Decisions
+## 𝓓𝓮𝓼𝓲𝓰𝓷 𝓓𝓮𝓬𝓲𝓼𝓲𝓸𝓷𝓼

-- We used C++ STL (queue, priority_queue, stack) instead of manual implementation to make the code cleaner and more efficient.
+⟡ We used C++ STL (queue, priority_queue, stack) instead of manual implementation to make the code cleaner and more efficient.

-- Priority queue was chosen to handle urgent orders dynamically.
+⟡ Priority queue was chosen to handle urgent orders dynamically.

-- Stack was used to implement undo functionality easily.
+⟡ Stack was used to implement undo functionality easily.

-- We used a menu-driven interface for simplicity and user interaction.
+⟡ We used a menu-driven interface for simplicity and user interaction.

-Trade-offs:

-- Using STL hides the internal implementation, but it makes development faster.
-- The system is console-based, so it lacks a graphical interface.

----

-# Acknowledgement
+## 𝓐𝓬𝓴𝓷𝓸𝓵𝓮𝓭𝓰𝓮𝓶𝓮𝓷𝓽

-We would like to thank our instructor for teaching us the fundamentals of data structures, especially queues, stacks, and priority queues.
+<p align="justify">We would like to thank our instructor for teaching us the fundamentals of data structures, especially queues, stacks, and priority queues.
 These concepts helped us build and understand this system.
-We also used additional references and online resources to improve our implementation.
+We also used additional references and online resources to improve our implementation.</p>